astronoize/BHA6-BLS-Ethan/_posts/2019-03-04-Midterm Final Project Presentation.md

 title: Final Project
 ---

-## 3-Dimensional Medium for Mycelium
+## 3-Dimensional Medium for growing Mycelium

 Common 'Mycelium' is grown using wood residues and flour.
 But, when you make the structure like this, using this kind of materials,